-I get a lot of questions about Himalayan Salt Lamps:
+I get a lot of questions about the Himalayan Salt Lamp:

 What’s the big deal about these Himalayan Salt Lamps?